 \subsection{Anatomical Structure-based Methods}

-Previous studies have typically relied on traditional image processing techniques to estimate fovea regions, as the approximate location of the macula is anatomically correlated with the optic disc (OD) and blood vessels~\cite{li2004automated, narasimha2006robust, aquino2014establishing, deka2015detection, medhi2016effective, guo2020robust, fu2022fovea}.
-The fovea center is located approximately 2.5 OD diameters from the center of the OD and is on the symmetric line of the main vessel branches that pass through the OD.
-These two features have been widely used for fovea localization~\cite{li2004automated, narasimha2006robust, aquino2014establishing, medhi2016effective, guo2020robust, fu2022fovea}.
+Previous studies have typically relied upon classical image processing methodologies for the estimation of foveal regions.
+The anatomical correlation between the approximate macular location, optic disc (OD), and blood vessels served as the basis for this reliance~\cite{li2004automated, narasimha2006robust, aquino2014establishing, deka2015detection, medhi2016effective, guo2020robust, fu2022fovea}.
+Specifically, the fovea center is positioned approximately 2.5 OD diameters from the OD's center, lying on the symmetrical axis of the main vessel branches passing through the OD.
+These two anatomical landmarks, the distance relationship between the OD and fovea as well as the major vessel orientation, have been widely adopted in previous work for fovea localization relying on image processing techniques~\cite{li2004automated, narasimha2006robust, aquino2014establishing, medhi2016effective, guo2020robust, fu2022fovea}.

-Some studies detect the fovea region based on OD location only.
-Narasimha~\etal~\cite{narasimha2006robust} propose a two-step approach that incorporates the distance from the OD center and the image intensity to update the region of interest (ROI), and then locates the fovea center.
-Sekhar~\etal~\cite{sekhar2008automated} use the spatial relationship to select a sector-shaped candidate ROI.
-The boundary of the sector is 30 degrees above and below the line through the center of the image and OD.
-They then use a threshold to filter the intensity to estimate the fovea region.
-Blood vessels in color fundus images are relatively darker structures compared with OD.
-Some works utilize only the extracted the skeleton image of vessels to estimate ROI containing the macula.
-Deka~\etal~\cite{deka2015detection} and Medhi~\etal~\cite{medhi2016effective} divide the image into several horizontal strips and select the ROI with respect to the absence of blood vessels in the neighborhood of the macula.
-They then utilize thresholds to detect macula.
-Guo~\etal~\cite{guo2020robust} propose a morphological method to fit the segmented skeleton of major vessels using a parabola.
-The line of symmetry of the parabola is used to localize the fovea region.
+Some studies only rely on the location of OD to identify the foveal region.
+Narasimha~\etal~\cite{narasimha2006robust} propose a two-step approach that incorporates the distance from the OD center and image intensity to update the region of interest (ROI) before localizing the fovea center.
+Sekhar~\etal~\cite{sekhar2008automated} employ spatial relations to select a sector-shaped candidate ROI.
+The sector's boundaries extend 30 degrees above and below the line through the image's center and OD.
+Subsequently, they use a threshold to filter intensity and estimate the foveal region.
+In color fundus images, blood vessels appear relatively darker in contrast to the OD.

+Some studies only utilize the extracted vessels skeleton to estimate the ROI containing the macula.
+Deka~\etal~\cite{deka2015detection} and Medhi~\etal~\cite{medhi2016effective} divide the image into several horizontal strips and select the ROI based on the absence of blood vessels in the vicinity of the macula.
+Thresholding is then utilized to detect the macula.
+Guo~\etal~\cite{guo2020robust} propose a morphological technique to fit the segmented skeleton of major vessels using a parabolic curve.
+The parabola's axis of symmetry is employed to localize the foveal region.